ucsb-cs8/m19-wang/_info/lab_office_hours.md

 # Lab Hours

 * Closed labs will be held in Phelps 3525 on {{ site.lab_times}}.
-* Open lab time is available in CSIL (ocean side of Harold Frank Hall).
-See the posted hours on the door for available times.
+* CSIL (ocean side of Harold Frank Hall) hours are posted on the door.